turingschool/curriculum/source/projects/headcount.markdown

 ### 1. Functional Expectations

-* 4: Application fulfills all base expectations and two extensions
+* 4: Application fulfills at least one Iteration beyond Iteration 4
-* 3: Application fulfills all base expectations as tested by the spec harness
+* 3: Application fulfills all expectations through Iteration 4 as tested by the spec harness
 * 2: Application has some missing functionality but no crashes
 * 1: Application crashes during normal usage